Search results are produced by the application of search logic

 may be returned in response to the search criteria.

-(B) No distinction is made between upper and lowercase
+(B) No distinction is made between upper and lower

 (C) The character "&" (the ampersand) is deleted